-Aircraft flight simulators need to realistic and that’s what EDM and Olsen Actuation’s joint development project has provided for pilots around the world.
+Aircraft flight simulators need to be realistic and that’s what EDM and Olsen Actuation’s joint development project has provided for pilots around the world.

-Working under licence from Martin Baker Aircraft Company, EDM supplies replica Ejection Seats for a variety of training environments.
+Working under licence from Martin-Baker Aircraft Company, EDM supplies replica Ejection Seats for a variety of training environments.

 The seats can be manufactured to various levels of functionality and fidelity, ranging from full fidelity Maintenance Trainers to partially functional seats for Simulators.
 EDM’s flight simulator and G-Cueing Ejection Seats and systems are all designed to be retrofitted onto existing flight simulators.

-Over the past years, we have developed a refined and robust seat that helps enable its users in getting the best simulated look and feel of being within a given aircraft that can undergo various training areas and scenarios that better retention for potential pilots to gain from.
+Over the past years, we have developed a refined and robust seat that helps enable its users in getting the best-simulated look and feel of being within a given aircraft that can undergo various training areas and scenarios that better retention for potential pilots to gain from.

 Flight Simulator Ejection Seats